 - Place all vegetables in a large bowl and gently combine.

-- Add the olives and capers and place the chunk of Feta cheese in the center.
-(Do not cut in pieces).
-Add the pepperoncini, if using.
+- Add the olives and capers and place the chunks of Feta cheese on top (do not crumble).
 Sprinkle with the oregano.

 - For the vinaigrette, place everything in a glass jar and shake well to incorporate all the ingredients.
 Pour about half of the vinaigrette over the salad.
 Reserve the rest or adjust if needed.
 Do not be afraid to coat the salad really well with the simple vinaigrette.